Meir Tobianski: Drumhead court-martial and execution

-During the 1948 Arab-Israeli War, Tobianski worked for the Jerusalem Electric Corporation and had knowledge of the exact location of several arms manufacturers in Jerusalem.
+During the 1948 Arab-Israeli War, in parallel to his military service, Tobianski continued working for the Jerusalem Electric Corporation and had knowledge of the exact location of several arms manufacturers in Jerusalem.
 These factories had received direct hits from Jordanian artillery.

-After arriving at Tel Aviv on 30 June 1948, Tobianski was taken into custody by Shmuel Granizi in the Carmel market.
+While shopping in Tel Aviv on 30 June 1948, Tobianski was approached by two soldiers and asked to come with them for an important conference.
 Contrary to the Chief Military Prosecutor's order to arrest and interrogate Tobianski for 10 days, Tobianski was driven from Tel Aviv to Hulda and then onto a deserted school building between the depopulated former Palestinian Arab villages of Bayt Susin and Bayt Jiz, where he was subject to a drumhead court-martial.
 During the court martial, Tobianski was interrogated by Isser Be'eri, David Kron, Binyamin Gibli and Avraham Kidron.
-He admitted to showing a list of the consumers to Michael Bryant, British manager of the Jewish section of the Jerusalem Electric Corporation, although the list 'vanished'.
+He was accused of giving a list of important users of electric current, including military bases with radio installations, hospitals, and the offices of the Palestine Post newspaper to his British superiors, who had then passed it onto the Arabs, which had helped guide Arab Legion artillery fire.
+Tobianski admitted that at his superiors' request and with the approval of his superior officers in the IDF he had drawn up the list but claimed that it had been intended to show which electric current users were to have priority if the city's power supply was limited.
+He admitted to showing the list of the consumers to Michael Bryant, British manager of the Jewish section of the Jerusalem Electric Corporation, although the list 'vanished'.

 Be'eri, who was late for the trial, had already prepared a firing squad of six soldiers from the Palmach Yiftach Brigade, which was in control of the Jerusalem corridor zone.

-Tobianski was found guilty and executed in Bayt Jiz, where his body was buried.
+Tobianski was found guilty and sentenced to death.
+He was executed in Bayt Jiz, where his body was buried.
 He had received neither a lawyer nor the right to appeal, and his case was not reviewed by a higher court.
+At his execution, he refused a blindfold.
+His last words were "take care of my boy."